 Stanley Park

-Continue onto Stanley Park, rated as the best urban park by Trip Advisors, and after one visit, you’ll understand why.
+Continue onto Stanley Park, rated as the best urban park by Trip Advisors.
 On the way, you’ll enjoy the scenic views across English Bay and out to the ocean.

 The seawall provides lots of photo opportunities, and it’s a busy place on the weekend.
 Sitting on a rock, the Girl in a Wetsuit bronze statue is Vancouver’s version of the Copenhagen Mermaid.